-In 1623, Villiers accompanied Charles, prince of Wales, to Spain in order to negotiate his marriage with the Infanta Maria Anna, Philip III’s youngest daughter.
-This trip allowed him to strengthen the relationship of trust with the future King Charles I.
+In 1623, Villiers accompanied Charles, Prince of Wales, to Spain in order to negotiate his marriage with the Infanta Maria Anna, Philip III’s youngest daughter.
+This trip allowed him to strengthen the relationship and trust with the future King Charles I.

-In Madrid, King Philip IV gave them many horses of Spanish breed, which later contributed to the emergence of purebreds in England.
+In Madrid, King Philip IV gave them many Spanish horses, which later contributed to the emergence of purebreds in England.

 The negotiations were long, but it is believed that Villiers was the cause of the negotiations’ failure.

-The Spanish ambassador asked the parliament to execute Villiers for his behaviour in Madrid, but Buckingham gained popularity by calling for war against Spain upon his return.
+The Spanish ambassador asked Parliament to execute Villiers for his behaviour in Madrid but Buckingham received support when calling for war against Spain upon his return.

-In 1624, he was then sent to France, along with the count of Holland, to request the hand of the princess Henrietta Maria of France, daughter of Henry IV, on behalf of the king of England.
+In 1624, he was then sent to France, along with the count of Holland, to request the hand of the princess Henrietta Maria of France, daughter of Henry IV, on behalf of the King of England.
 However, the bride’s Catholic religion provoked the English population’s disapproval.
-During this diplomatic mission in France, Villiers courted Queen Anne of Austria, which earned him the expulsion and animosity of Louis XIII and Richelieu.
+During this diplomatic mission in France, Villiers courted Queen Anne of Austria, which resulted in his expulsion and causing animosity from Louis XIII and Richelieu.

 He came to the aid of the rebellious Protestants, and besieged Saint-Martin-de-Ré in 1627 against the Count of Toiras.
 His assaults on La Rochelle and the island of Ré failed.
 Due to his defeat, he lost more than 4,000 men out of a total of 7,000.

 However, his luck improved when the Prince of Wales was crowned Charles I of England.
-Although this king was not homosexual like his father, he was fascinated and attracted (perhaps platonically) towards Villiers and kept him in office.
+Charles I was fascinated and attracted (perhaps platonically) towards Villiers and kept him in office.

-Buckingham organised an expedition against Spain with the intention of seising the treasure fleet.
+Buckingham organised an expedition against Spain with the intention of seizing the treasure fleet.
 An Anglo-Dutch fleet under the command of Edward Cecil attacked the Spanish city of Cádiz.
-The expedition failed because of how poorly equipped and prepared the English troops were.
-On the other hand, the Spaniards were able to resist the attack.
+The expedition failed because the English troops were poorly equipped and underprepared, which allowed Spain to resist the attack.